lpmi-13/jobsearch-content/content/03_communication/04_leveling_guide.md

 ***People Expectations***

-The main people dimensions at this level is *how you handle feedback*, and *how proactive you are*.
+The main people dimensions at this level are *how you handle feedback*, and *how proactive you are*.

 You learn quickly and are constantly searching for feedback.
 When you get it, you take it positively, and look for tangible ways to improve.